awsdocs/amazon-ecs-developer-guide/doc_source/ECS_instances.md

   If you do not have an interface VPC endpoint configured and your container instances do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide* and [HTTP proxy configuration](http_proxy_config.md) in this guide\.
 For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](create-public-private-vpc.md)\.
 + The type of Amazon EC2 instance that you choose for your container instances determines the resources available in your cluster\.
 Amazon EC2 provides different instance types, each with different CPU, memory, storage, and networking capacity that you can use to run your tasks\.
 For more information, see [Amazon EC2 Instances](https://aws.amazon.com/ec2/instance-types/)\.
 + Because each container instance has unique state information that is stored locally on the container instance and within Amazon ECS:
   + You should not deregister an instance from one cluster and re\-register it into another\.
 To relocate container instance resources, we recommend that you terminate container instances from one cluster and launch new container instances with the latest Amazon ECS\-optimized Amazon Linux 2 AMI in the new cluster\.
-For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS container instance](launch_container_instance.md)\.
+For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS Linux container instance](launch_container_instance.md)\.
   + You cannot stop a container instance and change its instance type\.
 Instead, we recommend that you terminate the container instance and launch a new container instance with the desired instance size and the latest Amazon ECS\-optimized Amazon Linux 2 AMI in your desired cluster\.
-For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS container instance](launch_container_instance.md) in this guide\.
+For more information, see [Terminate Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Launching an Amazon ECS Linux container instance](launch_container_instance.md) in this guide\.

 ## Container instance lifecycle<a name="container_instance_life_cycle"></a>